 4. Your business has grown.

 The needs of a start-up, in terms of a website, are different than those of a growing or an established business.
 A start-up may not be too concerned with their website’s look or information accuracy, though I am not suggesting they shouldn’t.
 Everyone at every stage in their business should take their website seriously.

 However, for a growing business a website is of prime importance.
 It is an important marketing tool and therefore people are more concerned with its different aspects and how it is perceived by the end-users.

 So if your business has grown, you will also need to re-evaluate your website to make sure that it is up to date and that it meets your growing business requirements.

 You may want to publish your company news and updates on your website, engage your users through social media, look to expanding your business further through SEO & marketing etc. All these points may require you to re-evaluate your need for a new website.

 5. High bounce rate.

 Every website has a purpose for which it was built.
-The purpose could be as simple as providing information on the products and services a company has to offer, or more complex ones like generating sales.
-However, if the site is not performing well, it is time re-evaluate the possibly redesign the site.
+The purpose could be as simple as providing information on the products and services a company offers.
+Or perhaps it was built to generate sales.